O JARGON BUSTER

 - South-East Galoppen

-The points accumulated at the various events over the year are added to
+accumulated at the various events over the year are

-It is not necessary to run absolutely every event, since the number of
+necessary to run absolutely every event, since the

 - South-East League